CprimeLearningLabs/terraform-gcp-intro/labs/lab-3.2-Virtual_Machine/lab3.2-virtual_machine.md

     ![Public IP - Terraform show](./images/tf-show-vm-ip.png "Public IP - Terraform show")

-2. Go to the AWS Console UI
+2. Go to the GCP Console UI

     a.
 In the Console search bar, type 'EC2'.
 Select the EC2 auto-suggestion in the drop-down.